jowharshamshiri/refac/docs/verbump-guide.md

 ### 1. Install Verbump

-First, ensure verbump is installed as part of the Refac Tools suite:
+First, ensure verbump is installed as part of the Nomion tool suite:

 ```bash
 # Install all tools including verbump